Saber1Y/create-web3-dApp/CONTRIBUTIONS.md

 ## Thank You!

-Your contributions help make **create-web3-dapp** better for everyone.
+Your contributions help make **re-dapp** better for everyone.
 We appreciate your time and effort!

 ---